prdpsvs/SynapseDataSecurity/README.md

 * Adding members to fixed database roles requires membership in the db_owner fixed database role.

-Please create an AzDF pipeline and configure Stored Procedure activity with **[security].[AssignTenantADGroupsToDbRoles_SP]** stored procedure using [this](https://ajitpatra.com/2018/11/23/azure-execute-stored-procedure-using-azure-data-factory/) reference implementation.
+Please create an AzDF pipeline and configure Stored Procedure activity with **[security].[AssignADGroupsToDbRoles_SP]** stored procedure using [this](https://ajitpatra.com/2018/11/23/azure-execute-stored-procedure-using-azure-data-factory/) reference implementation.
 Please note the linked service will be Azure SQL Data Warehouse type.

 ## Considerations To Apply RLS & CLS
-1. Tenants does not have access to data/tables.
-Tenant users always access data via Views.
-Exception:  If tenants choose to not create views on a table, only then tenant users will have access to table(s).
+1.  does not have access to data/tables.  users always access data via Views.
+Exception:  If  choose to not create views on a table, only then  users will have access to table(s).
 2. Column Level Security is managed using CASE statements in a view and Row Level security is applied using filter predicate functions cross applied on a view.
-3. Column or Row Level Security does not change tenant’s queries structure or query patterns.
+3. Column or Row Level Security does not change ’s queries structure or query patterns.
 The view and the underlying table columns, column(s) name and metadata of columns are same.
 Example: If the requirement is to protect a column (lets say MemberSSN) on a table with 6 columns, users will have access to all columns and MemberSSN column data is masked.
 4. Table and view are same.
 Tables are hosted in _T schema and views are hosted in _V schema.
 Please note that views can be created for a table or view hosted in _T schema only.
-5. RLS is applied on a table by creating a filter predicate funtion which evaluates if tenant user has access to the row.
+5. RLS is applied on a table by creating a filter predicate funtion which evaluates if  user has access to the row.
 RLS is usually applied by creating security policy on a table/column and apply filter predicate.
 In Azure SQL Data Warehouse (Gen2 - Synapse), a table can have one security filter.
 Security policies will interfer with nested RLS requirements.
-Due to these limitations, the solution does not offer RLS with security policies, there by tenant DBA's must audit the RLS functions using DDL audit capabilities.
+Due to these limitations, the solution does not offer RLS with security policies, there by  DBA's must audit the RLS functions using DDL audit capabilities.
 6. Filter predicates are applied using a function on SELECT/INSERT/UPDATE/DELETE operations on a table.
 A filter predicate is created for per column/table combination.
 Filter predicates should be audited using DDL tracking auditing.
 7. CLS is not applied using CLS (hide columns - this changes the query structure), CLE (encrypt column data - this changes the way data is queried), AE (not supported) or DDM (not secure when default or custom functions are used) in-built features.
 CLS is applied using case expressions with ISMEMEBER capability.
 8. Nested CLS capability is not supported by Azure SQL Data Warehouse (Gen2 - Synapse).